iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

     Motor Test Screen in Mission Planner

-4. Power on the module and wait for it to complete its startup song.
+4. Power on the module and wait for it to complete its :ref:`startup song <startup_song>`.

-  * If you have disabled the safety switch and are using Standard PWM, the module should play its arming song after startup when attached to the flight controller.
+  * If you have disabled the safety switch and are using Standard PWM, the module should play its :ref:`arming song <arming_song>` after startup when attached to the flight controller.

 5. Arm your safety switch if you have one.